When implementing the

 method.

-The code provide an implementation of the
+The code provides an implementation of the

 equals